Back to Blog

 Over time, EMIR’s regulations have become outdated and complex, and mass reporting errors emerged, leading to the launch of the EMIR Refit (Regulatory Fitness and Performance Program) in 2017.
 The program intends to improve the quality of reporting by simplifying the regulation, including alignment with international standards.
 An initial round of amendments in 2019 expanded the definition of Financial Counterparties to include more entities posing risk to the financial system, and introduced the concept of Small Financial Counterparties which are exempt from clearing obligations, among many other changes.

 ESMA’s Final Report, laying out the program’s next steps, was published in December 2020, endorsed by the European Commission in June 2022 and published into the European Commission Official Journal in October 2022 for implementation in April 2024.
 This latest publication includes substantial updates to the technical standards associated with EMIR, covering both the regulatory obligations (Regulatory Technical Standards) and the standards, formats, frequency and methods of fulfilling these obligations (Implementing Technical Standards).
+Following Brexit, the FCA have ‘onshored’ the EU regulation, EMIR Refit will be a requirement in the UK in September 2024.

 What you need to know